Jean Young BACP Accredited Counsellor

 Thank you for taking a look at my profile.

 I am a full-time, professional counsellor and three areas I have specialised in are working with men and women who have survived childhood trauma and abuse of all types (which includes neglect as well as emotional, physical and sexual abuse), bereavement and relationships.
-I spent two years on the NAPAC support line (napac.org.uk) and over three years counselling at an agency which specialises in supporting men and women as they process issues arising out of childhood abuse, sexual violence and trauma experienced at any age.
-I acknowledge that men can sometimes find it hard to ask for help, but it is important to recognise that looking for support is a strength and not a sign of weakness,
+I spent two years on the NAPAC support line (napac.org.uk) and over three years counselling at an agency which specialises in supporting people who want to understand and process issues arising out of childhood abuse, sexual violence and trauma experienced at any age.
+I recognise that men can sometimes find it hard to ask for help, but looking for support is a strength and not a sign of weakness,

 My experience of bereavement includes supporting people who have experienced many types of loss including childhood bereavement, the death of a child (including miscarriage and abortion), the loss of a parent, sudden and traumatic death and bereavement by suicide.

-Most clients want to talk about their relationships, or lack of relationships, and I see the impact that any kind of emotional or mental health problem (not just abuse and bereavement) can have on relationships.
-I decided to train as a relationship counsellor with Relate and I now work with individuals and couples who need a safe place to explore their relationship difficulties.
+Most clients want to talk about their relationships, or lack of relationships, and I am aware of how our mental health and emotional wellbeing can impact our relationships.
+I trained as a relationship counsellor with Relate and I work with individuals and couples who need a safe place to explore their relationship difficulties.
 I am happy to work with same sex couples.

-In terms of more general counselling, I support men and women who are experiencing a wide variety of issues such as anxiety, depression, low self-esteem, suicidal feelings, anger, symptoms of PTSD (such as dissociation and flashbacks), trauma, loneliness and work-related stress.
+In terms of more general counselling, I support men and women who are experiencing a wide variety of issues such as anxiety, depression, low self-esteem, suicidal feelings, anger, symptoms of complex PTSD and trauma (such as dissociation and flashbacks), loneliness and work-related stress.

-I offer face-to-face counselling in a small, private office a few minutes walk away from Beckenham Junction station and tram stop, with pay and display parking and several bus routes nearby, but please be aware that I am on the first floor with no lift access.
+I offer weekly sessions of face-to-face counselling in a small, private office a few minutes walk away from Beckenham Junction station and tram stop, with pay and display parking and several bus routes nearby.
 I also offer online counselling (via Skype).
-However, if the idea of sitting in a small room or online counselling don't really appeal to you, I am now offering walk and talk therapy - please get in touch if you would like more information about this.
+However, if the idea of sitting in a small room or online counselling doesn't really appeal, I can offer walk and talk therapy if you would rather be in a green space.
+If you would like more information about this please get in touch.